Composer / Performer / Educator / Writer

 "Music that blurs the line between darkness and beauty" —Kirk Nurock

-"There's a strong sense of inevitability in each and every note that makes you want to cry and sing at the same time.
+". . . a strong sense of inevitability in each and every note that makes you want to cry and sing at the same time . . .
 Yuwen's music somehow manages to be both fatalistic and optimistic."

 It's for the old, it's for the young.
 It's for the ups and downs, both then and now and in the days to come.
-It exhibits a depth and maturity of thought that magnetizes audiences and pierces the heart.
+It exhibits a depth and maturity of thought that magnetizes audiences worldwide.
 As composer Kirk Nurock puts it, "Alex Yuwen is an inspiring young composer whose music blurs the line between darkness and beauty."

 Yuwen's music encompasses a wide range of expression that may seem outwardly contradictory.
 It's serious yet playful, cold yet caring, calculated yet full of surprise.
 It's for the non-musician as much as it's for the musician.